 Below are various expert orthodontists and dentists who explain how iTero scanners are not meeting up to their expectations and why some are moving to in-house printing.
-You can gain access to these expert call transcripts for a free 14 day trial at Stream by AlphaSense.
+You can read these expert call transcripts in full with a free trial of Stream by AlphaSense.

 Invisalign’s iTero Scanners are Binding

 Invisalign refuses to receive scans from third parties and can get away with it

 “There’s an interesting element that unless you have their scanner, you can’t use the scanner with Invisalign.
 It’s an interesting play because they always know that they’re the best aligner, clear Aligner Technology out there.
 If they didn’t feel confident that they had cornered the market, I don’t think that they would be pushing so hard.

 If you have another scanner, [Invisalign] will not allow you to send them scans from those other scanners, even though they have the technology [to] receive them.
 They’re just refusing to because they want you to go on and buy their scanner.
 The only way they’re able to get away with that.”

 Even though ALGN has the capability to receive them, like at the start of COVID-19